The Watson Glaser test is an aptitude assessment used by law practices to test critical thinking ability among other skills.

 |No; excessive studying permanently warps an individual’s personality||ARGUMENT WEAK||This is just not very realistic!

-What is classed as a good score on the Watson Glaser test depends on the firm you are applying to.
-The pass mark for the Watson Glaser test varies from year to year depending on average results achieved from candidates to each firm.
+What is classed as a good score on the Watson Glaser depends on the firm you are applying to.
+The Watson Glaser pass mark varies from year to year depending on average Watson Glaser test results achieved from candidates to each firm.

 To give yourself the best chance of being selected by the law firm you apply to, aim for a score of 75% or more.